How to Use Financial Models in Startup Valuation?

 Financial modeling is also useful for strategic financial decision-making.
 It can reveal how a company should raise capital, if it can grow the business organically or should consider an acquisition, and if any factors are hindering its progress.

-Why Do Startups Need a Financial Model Geared to Their Needs?
+Why Do Startups Need Financial Modeling?

 The main problem with using traditional financial modeling techniques with startups is that there is not much historical data available.
 So, it becomes hard to estimate future financial performance.